 Victorian house plans ranged from the simple to the complex, from a farmer's single story cottage to a robber baron's mansion.
 House styles originating in the reign of Queen Victoria bear the same basic name, but there are some differences.

-While Victorian houses could be build out of anything, the kind we generally see in the U.S. are wood houses, so the list below primarily focuses on wood Victorian style houses.
+While Victorian houses could be built out of anything, the kind we generally see in the U.S. are wood houses, so the list below primarily focuses on wood Victorian style houses.

 In general, all Victorian style houses (Carpenter Gothic, Steamboat Gothic, Stick, and Queen Anne) have this in common: